rw9999/Security-notes/Chapter 1-9/Chapter 5/readme.md

 Once they announce the final end of support for a product, organizations that continue running the outdated software put themselves at a significant risk of attack.

-The vendor simply will not investigate or correct security flaws that arise in the product afterthat date.
+The vendor simply will not investigate or correct security flaws that arise in the product after that date.
 Organizations continuing to run the unsupported product are on their own from a security perspective, and unless you happen to maintain a team of operating system developers, that's not a good situation to find yourself in.

 The solution for organizations running unsupported operating systems is simple in its phrasing but complex in implementation.